BowFlex Treadmills

 Traditional Treadmills

-The newest treadmill is called the BXT8J, a more affordable model for those that want a BowFlex but don’t have the budget for one of the higher end treadmills.
+The BXT8J isa more affordable model for those that want a BowFlex but don’t have the budget for one of the higher end treadmills.
 It has a dual backlit display, speeds up to 12 mph, 15% incline capability, 20″ x 60″ deck and a 300 lb. maximum user weight capacity.
 It does come with Bowflex JRNY free for a year but you have to access it on your phone or tablet rather than on the machine itself.

 Moving up the ladder you have the BowFlex Treadmill 10, with a 10″ touch screen, incline/decline capability, larger 22″ x 60″ running deck, Bluetooth heart rate and Bowflex JRNY.
 It also has streaming capability so you can watch Netflix, Hulu and other channels.